Get This Sales Funnel Custom Built >> Click Here!

 Customer acquisition cost

-Customer acquisition cost (CAC) describes how much it costs your SaaS startup to acquire a new paid customer.
+Customer acquisition cost (CAC) describes how much your SaaS startup costs to acquire a new paid customer.

 Calculating CAC is somewhat more complicated.
-Divide your total marketing spend (including personnel) by the total number of new users who purchased a plan within a period usually longer than a month.
-If you calculate CAC for a single month you might not take into account your sales cycle, which is typically longer than a month for a less-known SaaS product.
+Divide your total marketing spend (including personnel) by the number of new users who purchased a plan within a period usually longer than a month.
+If you calculate CAC for a single month, you might not consider your sales cycle, which is typically longer than a month for a less-known SaaS product.

 CAC = Total Cost of Sales & Marketing / Number of Deals Closed

-When combined with customer lifetime value (CLV), this metric helps companies calculate ROI and prove that their business model is viable.
+Combined with customer lifetime value (CLV), this metric helps companies calculate ROI and prove their business model is viable.

 Monthly revenue and monthly recurring revenue

-Revenue for early-stage SaaS companies is important but what's even more worth concentrating on is a recurring cash inflow.
-Monthly recurring revenue (MRR) is a simple but powerful metric that tracks the net value of renewals, a new subscription, and up-sells minus churns every month.
+Revenue for early-stage SaaS companies is necessary, but a recurring cash inflow is even more worth concentrating on.
+Monthly recurring revenue (MRR) is a simple but powerful metric that tracks the net value of renewals, new subscriptions, and up-sells minus churns every month.

 Net New MRR = New MRR + Expansion MRR – Churn MRR

-MRR helps your early-stage SaaS KPIs startup predict its business future more accurately, thus MRR can gauge the value you bring to the table for a funding round.
+MRR helps your early-stage SaaS KPIs startup predict its business future more accurately.
+Thus, MRR can gauge the value you bring for a funding round.

 The average revenue per account

-The average revenue per account (ARPA) is a measure of the average revenue generated per user typically per month where more than one pricing tiers exist.
+The average revenue per account (ARPA) measures the average revenue generated per user, typically monthly, where multiple pricing tiers exist.
 It represents the average revenue per customer since a customer should be signed up for a single account.

 A simple way to calculate ARPA is to divide the total MRR you have at the end of a month and divide it by the number of active customers at that time, like so: